automatically generated captions

 00:49:23 and life are just parts of the same different chapters of the same book then there should be common principles.

-00:49:30 GA talked about the wonder of seeing an airplane go up
+00:49:30 George you talked about the wonder of seeing an airplane go up

-00:49:33 or a baby develop right is that sense of wonder important for you just as a scientist what I lived for I mean curiosity
+00:49:33 or a baby develop right is that sense of wonder important for you just as a scientist. what I live for I mean curiosity

-00:49:42 is if anomaly useful characteristic for a human being to have because you're never bored because you can never
+00:49:42 is a phenomenally useful characteristic for a human being to have because you're never bored because you can never

 00:49:49 understand the world around you completely

-00:49:50 and so there's always something interesting going on so you're motivated by death
+00:49:50 and so there's always something interesting going on. so you're motivated by that

-00:49:54 but you don't know motivated I'm amused and interested and then so.
+00:49:54 what you don't know. motivated I'm amused and interested and then some

-00:50:00 Small parts of that become motivation and some believe in smaller parts become problems to work on so
+00:50:00 Small parts of that become motivation and some even smaller parts become problems to work on so

 00:50:05 but you know if you look at anything and say how does that happen you can never answer the question

-00:50:10 and so it's an endlessly interesting business yes some kind of intuitive image about how much we don't now know how
+00:50:10 and so it's an endlessly interesting business.
+You have some kind of intuitive image about how much we don't now know how

-00:50:16 much is out there in terms of things to be discovered exploit
+00:50:16 much is out there in terms of things to be discovered and explored

-00:50:21 but there's also the says there's a certain humility that comes from looking at something recognizing that you
+00:50:21 but there's also there's a certain humility that comes from looking at something recognizing that you

-00:50:28 understand finally how it works and then coming back a week later and recognizing the sugar complex problem
+00:50:28 understand finally how it works and then coming back a week later and recognizing that you were completely wrong

-00:50:34 and you have a totally off base does and that happens over and over
+00:50:34 and you have it totally off base does and that happens over and over

-00:50:37 and over again is that true at the moment in your your early career that you were took the wrong Yeah
+00:50:37 and over again is that true were there moments in your your own career that you were totally wrong Yeah

-00:50:43 and what I mean dissension every moment any time every day any time I say that I understand it I know I'm wrong it's
+00:50:43 and well I mean potentially every moment any time every day any time I say that I understand it I know I'm wrong it's

-00:50:49 just a question of how long it's going to take to find out
+00:50:49 just a question of how long it's going to take to find it out

 00:50:56 kind of moving

-00:50:57 and it has to be because how is the wonderful thing about quantum mechanics in particular is that it describes a world
+00:50:57 it has to be because how. the wonderful thing about quantum mechanics in particular is that it describes a world

-00:51:05 that we can't really understand let's assume it's right yes which I don't do one hundred percent no
+00:51:05 that we can't really understand. let's assume it's right yes which I don't do one hundred percent know

 00:51:10 but let's assume it's right and how do I understand it

-00:51:13 and it's things like interference for example I used to think this was OK you know yet Ference was OK as it was
+00:51:13 and it's things like interference for example I used to think this was OK you know interference was OK because it was

-00:51:20 when something happened with electrons whatever Alectryon was or if OTOH lot of things like that
+00:51:20 it was something that happened with electrons whatever an electron was or a photon or things like that

 00:51:25 but now I find that Mr Zeilinger can take.

-00:51:29 Atoms and molecules actually big molecule Yes and run them through two slits
+00:51:29 Atoms and molecules actually big molecules Yes and run them through two slits

-00:51:35 and then does whatever happens behaving like a man like electro like an electron Yes I have no idea how to incorporate
+00:51:35 and it does whatever happens.
+It behaved like an electron. like an electron Yes I have no idea how to incorporate

 00:51:42 that idea in my universe

-00:51:44 and I think I would think quantum mechanics you know whatever the amount of introspection I think he would never come
+00:51:44 and I think I always think quantum mechanics you know whatever the amount of introspection I think you would never come

-00:51:50 up with that why did something not be but talk by nature and we were very difficult students
+00:51:50 up with that right. it is something we were taught by nature and we were very difficult students

-00:51:56 and it took a long time for us to appreciate it and then these are good.
+00:51:56 and it took a long time for us to appreciate it. and then these arguments

 00:52:05 I mean I have the words

-00:52:07 but if you say to me time is quantized then that raises the question of what's going on in between the moment that's it
+00:52:07 but if you say to me time is quantized then that raises the question of what's going on in between the moment. the bits of time

-00:52:15 ah yes and how do I describe that and it's clearly not an interest
+00:52:15 ah yes and how do I describe that and it's clearly not an understandable

 00:52:21 and it's something different if you think about it in a more sophisticated way than I can you can get your grip your